hsk/trans/typeclass/overload2.md

     V = W_⊥ + V -> V + Σ(k ∈ K) (k V1 ...
 V_{arity(k)})_⊥.

   Here, `(+)` and `Σ` denote coalesced sums <a name="r1"></a>[1](#1) and `V -> V` is the continuous function space.
-  The value `W` denotes a type error { it is often pronounced "wrong".
+  The value `W` denotes a type error - it is often pronounced "wrong".
   We will show that the meaning of a well-typed program is always different from "wrong".

   The meaning function `〚・〛` on terms is given in Figure 3.
-  It takes as arguments a term and an environment `η` and yields an element of `V`.The environment `η` maps unique variables to arbitrary elements of `V`, and it maps overloaded variables to strict functions:
+  It takes as arguments a term and an environment `η` and yields an element of `V`.
+  The environment `η` maps unique variables to arbitrary elements of `V`, and it maps overloaded variables to strict functions:

     η : U -> V ∪ O -> (V o-> V).